swiss-ai-center/a-guide-to-mlops/pages/index.md

 ## Introduction & Problematic

-This guide will help you through incremental steps from a traditional approach of managing ML projects to a modern ML Ops approach designed to improve team collaboration and reproductibility.
+This guide will help you through incremental steps from a traditional approach of managing ML projects to a modern ML Ops approach designed to improve team collaboration and reproducibility.

 It will try to address the following issues that are common to most ML projects: